cg5-/collection-view/readme.md

 Returns an object with a `stop` function that must be called to stop observing;
 if called inside a computation, it will automatically be stopped when the computation is invalidated.
 None of the callbacks are run inside a computation.

+### view.forEachNonreactive(Object -> void) -> void

+Call the callback once for each document in the current data set.
+Unlike `Mongo.Cursor.forEach`, only passes the actual document (not also an index and the view itself).
+Does not register a dependency on the current data set, even if called from inside a reactive computation, and the callbacks themselves are not run in a computation.

 # Future considerations